After some four years of prototypes, including Bertha 1 and Bertha 2, Luna, the woodfired oven, landed. With precision.

 Well, now it's built.
 We called her Luna, because she looks like a lunar landing craft.
 How did we go, against the brief?

 Well, not too bad, overall.
-But I've used her for the past nearly five years at the time of re writing this article (Jan 2018), and to be honest, she does pretty much answer the brief.
+I've used her for the past nearly five years at the time of re writing this article (Jan 2018), and to be honest, she does pretty much answer the brief in some areas.
+But not all.

-If you blaze it, she heats up in two hours from cold.
-Doing this willprovide a baking deck or two in this time.
+If you blaze it, she heats to baking temperature in two hours from cold.
+Doing this will provide a baking deck or two in this time.
 Really, though, Luna takes a good four hours to really 'soak'.
+The ‘heat up in an hour’ part of the brief is almost doable, but the oven works better if time is structured in to the routine, so that Luna is nice and hot by the time she is used.

 Once she is soaked, she is very even.
-All that extra thermal mass had a purpose.
+All that extra thermal mass has a purpose.
+Luna has met that part of the design brief easily.
+She is a superb oven to bake in.

 She is super fuel efficient - she runs mainly on sticks, with a bit of lumber or food waste used for holding hot coals.
-She uses half of Bertha's fuel, and burns almost without ash.
+She uses half of Bertha's fuel, and burns almost without ash - though keeping her clean is very important.
+Tick that part of the brief off as well.
+She does produce smoke when she is fed for a little while; this smoke dissipates quickly, and lessens as the firebox bricks take on more heat.

+What about speed?
 She can do more than 250 loaves in 5 hours - the speed of Bertha depends on how much help the baker has, though.
 On my own, I have too much to do when I'm running a bake to keep that pace up for very long.
 If I have a helper to do some of the table work while I bake, 50 loaves an hour is a very realistic figure.
+There are some variables here.
+On my own, I average about 30 loaves an hour.

 So, Craig and I believe we have answered the brief very well.
 After five years working with Luna, turning out some of the best bread I've made in 30 years of living in this bakery world, I have to say that I already think she's the best oven I've ever owned.